A global network of robotic floats that measure the changing state of the ocean.

 Oceans and Atmosphere

 Physical Oceanography is the field of study that deals with mechanisms of energy transfer through the sea and across its boundaries, and with the physical interactions of the sea with its surroundings, especially including the influence of the seas on the climate of the atmosphere.
+Students admitted to Climate-Ocean-Atmosphere Program (COAP) can choose the physical oceanography curricular group.

 Centers, Labs, and Programs